Dale-Xu1/image-approximation/README.md

 `Maximum shapes` is the amount of shapes until which the program halts.
 You may set it to a higher value and resume execution if you wish.

+`Iterations per frame` allows you to increase the amount of computation performed per frame, so there is some level of control over how much of the CPU is used at a given moment.

+`Minimum width` is the minimum width a shape can have in pixels.
+This value is not representative of the minimum width in the exported upscaled image This is to prevent incredibly thin shapes from being generated, which usually don't look good.

 `Export dimension` is the longer side of the exported image.
 The shorter side is computed based on the aspect ratio of the original target image.

 ## Setup